Random Forest for Dynamic Risk Prediction or Recurrent Events: A Pseudo-Observation Approach: Introduction

 The rest of this paper is organized as follows.
-In Section \ref{s:model}, we describe how to transform recurrent event data to a censored longitudinal data framework for analysis using our proposed methods.
-In Section \ref{s:HRF}, we review a random forest algorithm applicable to uncensored longitudinal data.
-In Section \ref{s:POs}, we describe how to construct pseudo-observations based on the censored longitudinal data structure, described in Section \ref{s:model}, that can be used with the random forest algorithm developed in Section \ref{s:HRF}.
-In Section \ref{s:SimStudy}, we compare via simulation our modified XMT regression approach versus our proposed random forest approach for the analysis of censored recurrent event data, and evaluate different methods for including historical event rate information in these analyses.
-We apply both the modified XMT and our recurrent event random forest algorithm to data from Azithromycin for the Prevention of Exacerbation of COPD \citep{azithro} in Section \ref{s:data-app}.
+In Section \ref{s:model}, we describe how to transform censored recurrent event data to a censored longitudinal data framework for analysis and offer examples of useful patient history covariates.
+In Section \ref{s:POs}, we describe how to construct pseudo-observations based on the censored longitudinal data structure given in Section \ref{s:model}.
+Using these pseudo-observations, we describe dynamic prediction based on our modified version of the Xia, Murray and Tayob (XMT) model in Section \ref{s:modifiedXMT}.
+In Section \ref{s:HRF}, again using pseudo-observations defined in Section \ref{s:POs}, we describe how to perform dynamic prediction via a random forest algorithm applicable to longitudinal data (i.e., the constructed pseudo-observations).
+Model evaluation metrics are summarized in Section \ref{s:evaluation}.
+In Section \ref{s:SimStudy}, we use simulations to compare our modified XMT regression approach and our proposed random forest approach for the analysis of censored recurrent event data, and evaluate different methods for including historical event rate information in these analyses.
+We apply both the modified XMT and our recurrent event random forest algorithm to data from the study of Azithromycin for the Prevention of Exacerbation of COPD study in Section \ref{s:data-app}.
 We conclude with a discussion in Section \ref{s:discussion}.